ptsagkis/UGLab/README.md

 # UGLab
 Urban Growth Lab

-This is a python project to execute urban growth simulations
+UGLab is a python set of scripts organised in an object oriented manner.

+........ more information soon.